pytorch/pytorch/docs/source/bottleneck.rst

     in one of those two extremes depending on the part of the model you're evaluating.
 If the profiler outputs don't help, you could try looking at the result of :func:`torch.autograd.profiler.emit_nvtx()` with ``nvprof``.
+    However, please take into account that the NVTX overhead is very high and often gives a heavily skewed timeline.

 .. warning::
     If you are profiling CUDA code, the first profiler that ``bottleneck`` runs